 If the officer chooses to request that the subject voluntarily consent to a chemical test, they must read the appropriate Implied Consent Warning to the subject.
-In order for this request to be considered valid, the warning must be read:
+It is advisable to read this warning independently for each type of specimen requested.
+In order for the request to be considered valid, the warning must be read: